 Parental participation in our school is generally good, although improvement can be made in this area.
 Our school's "Open House" has been successful in the past, but an additional "Open House" could be considered during the school year.
-Another method of improving parental participation would be the development of parent volunteers into the classrooms.
-These volunteers could help with supervision, one-onone instruction, and observations.
-This would give parents an opportunity to have an up close view of the student's daily classroom environment.
-Athletics and Band have strong parent support/Booster groups.
+Another method of improving parental participation would be the incorporation of parent volunteers into the classrooms.
+These volunteers could help with supervision, one-on-one instruction, and observations.
+This would give parents an opportunity to have an up-close view of the student's daily classroom environment.
+Athletics and band have strong parent support/booster groups.

 Another method of improving parental participation is our continued implementation and increased use of e-mail.
 This allows for a quick and efficient correspondence method between the parents and teachers.
 The past few years, we have held an Open House just before Fall Break and invited parents and community members; it has been a success and is scheduled again for this Fall.
 Clay Community Schools has implemented a parent notification system known as School Messenger this Fall for alerts.
 We are looking forward to continued use of this for additional communication with parents, the community, and all stakeholders.
+Our Principal sends a Newsletter via email to over 500 parents, stakeholders, community members, parents, staff, etc., each week.